Super on your terms.

 - You have greater control over the timing of the purchase or sale of assets.

-- Can be cheaper than retail/public offer schemes.
+- Can be less expensive than retail/public offer schemes.

 - The ability to reduce capital gains tax if assets are sold in the income/pension phase.